1 / 10

 Space and practicality: Citroen C3 boot space

-On the surface, the C3 looks like one of the more generously-sized small cars, with room for four (just) and a 300-litre boot that places it well above average for carrying capacity, but the figures only tell half of the story.
+On the surface, the Citroen C3 looks like one of the more generously-sized small cars, measuring at just under 4m long and a smidge under 1.75m wide.
+There's room for four (just) and a 300-litre boot capacity that places it well above average for carrying capacity, but the figures only tell half of the story.

 Let's start with the boot.
 Yes it's an ok size, but the Volkswagen Polo (352 litres) and Renault Clio (391 litres) trounce it when you need to cram in as much as possible.
 The former also has nice added functionality, since it uses a adjustable floor to remove the load lip, and ensure you get a flat area when you fold the rear seats down.